How to properly negotiate the purchase of a house?

 Before embarking on a negotiation, it is important to know that there is an average negotiation margin.
 The negotiation margin is the difference between the advertised price and the selling price.

 You can find statistics on the average negotiation margin in Collioure to see how much you can expect to lower the sale price.
-Generally, it is around 3% for apartments and 5.2% for houses.
+Typically, it is around 3% for apartments. apartments and 5.2% for houses.
 It is also higher in rural areas than in cities.

 Also, during the visit, remember to point out all the small defects of the house which could support your negotiation.